saint1729/pas-appmaker/README.md

 ### Hook1

 Example of executing a Perl hook before the job is submitted to PBS.
-This hook will set the PAS_SELECT_STATEMENT to the select statement you specify.
+This hook will set the PAS_SELECT_STATEMENT to the resources you specify.

 ```perl
 #!/usr/bin/env perl